Overview of encryption, digital signatures, and hash algorithms in .NET

 Public networks such as the Internet do not provide a means of secure communication between entities.
 Communication over such networks is susceptible to being read or even modified by unauthorized third parties.
 Cryptography helps protect data from being viewed, provides ways to detect whether data has been modified, and helps provide a secure means of communication over otherwise nonsecure channels.
 For example, data can be encrypted by using a cryptographic algorithm, transmitted in an encrypted state, and later decrypted by the intended party.
 If a third party intercepts the encrypted data, it will be difficult to decipher.

-In the .NET Framework, the classes in the System.Security.Cryptography namespace manage many details of cryptography for you.
-Some are wrappers for the unmanaged Microsoft Cryptography API (CryptoAPI), while others are purely managed implementations.
+In .NET, the classes in the System.Security.Cryptography namespace manage many details of cryptography for you.
+Some are wrappers for operating system implementations, while others are purely managed implementations.
 You do not need to be an expert in cryptography to use these classes.
 When you create a new instance of one of the encryption algorithm classes, keys are autogenerated for ease of use, and default properties are as safe and secure as possible.

 In a typical situation where cryptography is used, two parties (Alice and Bob) communicate over a nonsecure channel.
 Alice and Bob want to ensure that their communication remains incomprehensible by anyone who might be listening.
 Furthermore, because Alice and Bob are in remote locations, Alice must make sure that the information she receives from Bob has not been modified by anyone during transmission.
 In addition, she must make sure that the information really does originate from Bob and not from someone who is impersonating Bob.